-It appears that the same privilege protections do not apply to in-house legal counsel advising officers, directors or employees of the company as they are not independent of the client.
-However, to protect this information, it is possible to enter into a confidentiality agreement between the employer and the employed in-house legal counsel.
+It appears that the same privilege protections do not apply to in-house legal counsel advising officers, directors or employees of the company as they are not independent to the client.
+However, to protect information or communications passing between in-house counsel and the employer, it may be possible for a confidentiality agreement to be put in place.